Panton, Lincolnshire

 Panton is a village in the civil parish of East Barkwith, in the East Lindsey of district, Lincolnshire, England.
-It is situated approximately 13 mi north-east from the county town of Lincoln.
-It is in the civil parish of East Barkwith.
+It is situated approximately 13 mi north-east from Lincoln.
+In 1971 the parish had a population of 48.
+On 1 April 1987 the parish was abolished and merged with East Barkwith and Wragby.

 Panton is listed in the 1086 Domesday Book with 32 households, 40 acre of meadow and a church.

 The former St Andrews church, built in the 18th century, is Grade II listed.
-It was restored in 1905, when the chancel arch was built, and again 1925-30 by Christopher Turnor.
+It was restored in 1905, when the chancel arch was built, and again 1925–30 by Christopher Turnor.
 Several 18th-century gravestones survive.
 The church is now a dwelling.